-With five major rivers flowing through the district, the Shimoga region is very fertile and is called the 'bread basket of Karnataka' and the 'rice bowl of Karnataka'.
+With five major rivers flowing through the district, the Shimoga region is very fertile and is called the bread basket of Karnataka and the rice bowl of Karnataka.
 The Sahyadri range keeps the rivers well supplied with ample rainfall almost perennially.

-Locals call Shimoga 'Heaven on Earth' as it offers something for everyone.
-It has temples, hills, lush vegetation and the famous Jog Falls here is the highest waterfall in India.
+Locals call Shimoga Heaven on Earth as it offers something for everyone.
+It has temples, hills, lush vegetation, and the famous Jog falls here is the highest waterfall in India.

-A Basket of Surprises for Tourists - Tourist Places in Shimoga
+A Basket Of Surprises For Tourists - Tourist Places In Shimoga

-Shimoga is located near major tourist spots in Karnataka and tourists flock to Shimoga mainly to set up base before opting for other destinations.
+Shimoga is located near major tourist spots in Karnataka and tourists flock to Shimoga mainly to set-up base before opting for other destinations.

-Agumbe, which lies about 90 kilometers from Shimoga city, albeit part of the district, is famous for its Sunset Point.
+Agumbe, which lies about 90 kilometres from Shimoga city, albeit part of the district, is famous for its Sunset Point.
 Tourists throng to the Sunset Point on clear days as the views are incredible amidst the dense forests and lush valleys dripping with rivers and waterfalls.

 July to January is the best time to visit Shimoga as the rains bring the district alive, with its rivers and waterfalls gushing in full force.
 There are many hotels and resorts that offer comfortable stay to all guests at reasonable rates in Shimoga, making it an ideal place to camp before embarking on other adventurous trails.
-Read about how to reach Shimoga.